gradjeivan/GradjeIvan/README.md

 # GradjeIvan

-A set of applications and libraries for texas Instruments programmable calculators
+A set of applications and libraries for Texas Instruments programmable calculators

 ## Table of contents
 * [Introduction](#introduction)